I guess I should really post here from time to time.

 A point of interest the adventures had to explore was a recently abandoned watchtower and the mysterious cavern linked to it below.
 Where the recent disappearances of villagers connected in some way to its sudden abandonment?
 Probably not.

+I’ve been dabbling with Vaesen by Free League Publishing for a bit now.
 It’s nice investigative driven RPG set in an alternative Nordic 19th century, along with an expansion which covers Ireland and Britain during the same time period.

+So as a forever DM, I was pleased to see a set of rules for solo play has been released.
 It utilities a series of random tables to drive the story and encounters, making use of both dice and standard playing cards.

 It was the later, the playing cards which I found rather cumbersome in use, so to that end I knocked up a simple web-page to simplify that part of the process.